by Tassanawan Malai |

 Highlights:

-- Learning about elephant behavior and its importance to Thailand’s culture.
+• Learn more about the behavior and its importance to Thai culture.

-- Preparing medicine rice balls (full day tour only) and tropical fruits to feed the elephants.
+• Prepare medicine rice balls (full-day tours only) and tropical fruits to feed them.

 After a scenic drive through the hillsides of Chiang Mai, you’ll arrive at the sanctuary deep in the mountainous jungle.
 You’ll be greeted by your English-speaking guide and have a short lesson about Thailand’s most revered animal and why they are so important to Thai culture.

-Afterward, prepare some tasty snacks for the elephants.
-This will include cutting tropical fruit, gathering sugar cane, and making elephant medicine balls of rice and special herbs (full-day tour only).
-Then, meet each elephant one by one and win them over with their favorite treats.
+Next, prepare some tasty snacks for these gentle giants.
+This includes cutting tropical fruits, gathering sugar cane, and making medicine balls from rice and special herbs (full-day tours only).
+Then meet them one by one and win them over with their favorite foods.

 Now comes the fun but wet and muddy part!
 Help give the elephants a mud spa by slathering smooth mud all over their skin.
 They love to lay in the mud pit and wiggle around but they will need some help covering their entire bodies.
 Be sure to take some photos!
 Afterward, lead them to a cool river where you can rinse off and swim and splash around in the water with them.